swo/16s-book/manuscript/sec05.md

 on databases of sequences using different values of the identity threshold.

-This heuristic selection of database entries for comparison can lead to some quirky results, which I described in detail elsewhere[^devil].
-In short, even reference-based OTU calling, which is expected to be stable and replicable, does not necessarily produce the results you might *a priori* think it should.
+This heuristic selection of database entries for comparison can lead to some quirky results, which I described in detail elsewhere.[^devil] In short, even reference-based OTU calling, which is expected to be stable and replicable, does not necessarily produce the results you might *a priori* think it should.
+Entire sequences and genera of bacteria can appear or disappear from your dataset depending on your choice of parameters for USEARCH.

 The take-away is that a user-friendly interface cannot make the underlying algorithms user-friendly.
 The cutting edge is often sharp.